Hamlet essay is due tomorrow at the beginning of class. This is the last grade of the marking period.

 Dorothy-Edna St. Vincent Millay- I know I am but a summer to your heart

-- sonnet presentation.
+FOR TUESDAY 11 October- sonnet presentation.
 No writing.
 You will demonstrate your understanding of an assigned sonnet orally.
 Everyone has a different sonnet.
 This is so you gain a feel for how the sonnet has evolved through the centuries, what topics have been embraced within this form and the people who have chosen to communicate their sentiments through this poetic format.
 Below is a copy of the class handout.
 YOU WILL NEED YOUR THUMB DRIVE FOR THIS!(this was listed on the class criteria sheet)

 Sonnet Presentations…beginning Tuesday 11 October